ni/instrumentstudio-plugin-labview/docs/InstrumentStudio Plug-In SDK Generator Guide.md

 ## Deploying a LabVIEW InstrumentStudio plug-in

-1. Open the LabVIEW project which contains the instrumentstudio plug-in.
+1. Open the LabVIEW project which contains the InstrumentStudio plug-in.
 2. The generated plug-in comes with a Packed Project Library (PPL) build specification.
 3. Build the PPL.